alexpaul/Firebase-Security-Rules/README.md

 ## 6. Configure Firebase Firestore

 Create the Firebase firestore database and setup the default rules.
-Choose production we will configure below.
+Choose production rules we will furhter configure the rules below.

 #### Setup the rules